earnedkibbles58/ICCPS_2022_MoS/README.md

 */ICCPS_2022_MoS-repeatabilityPackage/results/waterTank/largeModel_SMC/plots/if13.5_of4.3_deltawl5_numSteps10/safetyProbsPlot_withFew.png*

 Section 6.4 text:
 This section takes several days to generate, since it requires running an instance of model checking for every scheduler of the model across 17 pairs of initial conditions.
-In lieu of running the code for all of the 17 state pairs, one could run the code for less time (only computing say 5 state pair initial conditions) and check that those results match.
-The results are saved as they get produced so it is fine to stop the code after the first few pairs are computed.
+The script runs the state pairs sequentially, saving the results as it goes.
+In lieu of running the code for all of the 17 state pairs, one could run the code for less time, interrupt the srcipt by pressing ctrl-C, and check that those results match what is reported in the paper.
 ```
 cd /ICCPS_2022_MoS-repeatabilityPackage/code/AEBS/experiments/testIndivSch/
 python3 checkStrongMoSAssn.py (4/5 days)